Why Exercise And Happiness Go Hand In Hand

 Fostering happiness often starts with your well-being

-Fostering happiness with online therapy
+Fostering happiness, improving mood, and decreasing depression with online therapy

 There is evidence that online therapy can help improve the mood of individuals experiencing mental health challenges that may be related to physical health concerns.
 In one trial, for example, researchers found that participants living with chronic pain who completed an online cognitive behavioral therapy program experienced “significant increases in happiness and decreases in depression”.
 These positive outcomes—along with reductions in anxiety symptoms and improvements in self-compassion and optimism—were maintained for six months post-treatment.

 If you’re seeking support as you work to build a happy, healthy life, consider connecting with a qualified mental health professional through an online therapy platform like BetterHelp.
-Working with a therapist online, you can explore the mind-body connection and its effects on happiness remotely, through video call, voice call, or in-app messaging.
+Working with a therapist online, you can explore the mind-body connection and its effects on happiness remotely, through video calls, voice calls, or in-app messaging.
 You’ll also have the option of reaching out to your therapist outside of sessions, which can be helpful if you have a question about challenges that may be getting in the way of your happiness, such as depression.

 Takeaway